apache/zeppelin/docs/interpreter/spark.md

 `ZEPPELIN_INTERPRETER_INTERPOLATION` or the Java property `zeppelin.interpreter.interpolation` to `true`.
 As usual, if both are defined, the environment variable's setting has priority.

-At present only the SQL and Shell interpreters support object interpolation.
+At present only the SparkSQL and Shell interpreters support object interpolation.

 ### Form Creation